21 Ways to Sneak In a Workout While You're Waiting For Your Food Delivery

+Distract your mind while waiting for your meal by getting some chores done.
 Cleaning day at home?
-Great time to get your core in tip top shape while you're getting your space sparkling.
+Great time to get your core in tip-top shape while you're getting your space sparkling.
 "Really engage your core pulling your stomach towards your spine as you sweep, mop, and scrub the tub," says Gilchriest.
 And adding balancing or standing on your toes is an awesome way to challenge your core while doing chores.
 "Especially balancing on one foot while wiping down counters, sinks, and walls—just make sure to do both sides," says Michelle Opperman, Group Fitness Manager of Crunch in New Montgomery.
 "Also, doing calf raises or standing on your toes while washing dishes can increase the intensity and fire up the core."

 While we would never want to distract you from your favorite show, commercials are a prime time to workout.
 "Focus on one exercise each commercial break, doing as many as you can.
 Work your way through the body moving onto the next exercise at the next commercial segment," recommends Opperman.
 "An example would be squats, push-ups, reverse lunges, crunches, jumping jacks.
 To increase the intensity you can add speed or add plyo to the moves.
 The show segment becomes your recovery."
 Watching a show on say Netflix with no commercial break?
 You're not off the hook.
 "Pick a word before the show starts and every time you hear it do five burpees," says Opperman.
 "This could quickly get real fun and challenging."